GenaroDS/BinarySearchTree/README.md

 ## Screenshots

-In the example, we first add the numbers 4, 2, 6, 0 and 8:
+In the example, we first add the following numbers:

 <img src="screenshots/code1.png"  alt="code1">

-Followed by 7, 9, 1, and 3:
+Then we add more:
 <img src="screenshots/code2.png"  alt="code2">

 The resulting tree is properly ordered and contains all of the added values.